ZoneMinder/zmeventnotification/README.md

 * As of today, there are 3 categories of message types your client (zmNinja or your own) can exchange with the server (event notification server)
  1. auth (from client to server)
  1. control (from client to server)
- 1. push (only applicable for zmNinja -> from client to server, used for APNS iOS notifications as of now)
+ 1. push (only applicable for zmNinja)
  1. alarm (from server to client)